DEPARTMENT OF ENGLISH

 —Submissions must be by brief nomination of instructor and include supporting evidence for the nomination (e.g., a clean copy of a paper written for that instructor).

 Submit your work as a Google document (provide the link).
 Be sure your name, local address, email address, and cell/local phone number are also included.
 State which award you are submitting for and list the supporting documents that you are including where relevant.
-Please “share” your submission (View Only) with the following members of this year’s Graduate Committee: Kirstin Hanley, Saundra Liggins.
-Susan McGee, Jeanette McVicker, Susan Spangler, Birger Vanwesenbeeck, Winners will be presented with their award at the department’s annual ceremony on the last day of classes and notified prior to that date.
+Please “share” your submission (View Only) with the following members of this year’s Graduate Committee: Saundra Liggins, Lan Wang, Jeanette McVicker, Birger Vanwesenbeeck, Winners will be presented with their award at the department’s annual ceremony on the last day of classes (May 9) and notified prior to that date.